Quest2GM/Koch_VLM_Benchmarks/README.md

 Note: The koch v1-1 has only 5DoF, which may be limiting for more complex experiments.
 For future projects, I would recommend a low-cost 6DoF robot (ex.
 [Simple Automation](https://docs.google.com/spreadsheets/d/1i-t-i7dLayyafxtfTy8_VctcmbbnCp6Mays1JUR9Qg4/edit?gid=47726668#gid=47726668)).

 ## Koch v1.1 Manipulator
 Please follow the build instructions found on the [original repository](https://github.com/jess-moss/koch-v1-1?tab=readme-ov-file#assembly-instructions).
+Additionally, follow the [lerobot example](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md) for running the code.

 To simplify the forward and inverse kinematics, I set θ₄=π/2.
 This is good enough to achieve most pick-and-place tasks.